wpernath/quarkus-grumpycat/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+All client game logic is currently coded with JavaScript and [MelonJS](https://github.com/melonjs/melonjs).

 ## The Game

 This game was inspired by the old Fat-Cat game and by PacMan.
 You're controlling a dog in a maze which needs to eat all food without being caught by a grumpy cat or other enemies.